Delitefully/DiscordLists/README.md

 `FORCE_RELAY` | Shards connections to the guild to different nodes that relay information between each other.
 `LURKABLE` | N/A
 `MEMBER_LIST_DISABLED` | Created for the Fortnite server blackout event on Oct 13, 2019, when viewing the member list it would show "There's nothing to see here.".
+`MONETIZATION_ENABLED` | Allows the server to set a team in dev portal to cash out ticketed stage payouts

 #### Community program feature comparison